Serving businesses since 2001

 Every year, El-Kretsen collects some 150,000 tonnes of electrical and electronic waste.
 Our business obviously rests on a legislative foundation, but what really drives us is the thought of creating a smarter, safer and more sustainable world.
 This vision we feel we share with the entire Swedish industry.

 Properly handling metals, plastics and chemical substances is a complicated procedure which requires knowledge and resources not every producer can be expected to house on-site – but together, we’ll deal with it.
-If you are affiliated to El-Kretsen, we’ll take care of the practicalities and make sure you comply with current legislation concerning WEEE collection and recycling, leaving you to focus on your real mission: producing and selling your products.
+If you are affiliated to El-Kretsen, we’ll take care of the practicalities and make sure you comply with current legislation concerning WEEE or battery collection and recycling, leaving you to focus on your real mission: producing and selling your products.

 We collect everything with batteries or a lead